jzohrab/LuteLemma/README.md

 This uses [spaCy-stanza](https://github.com/explosion/spacy-stanza), a wrapper around [Stanza](https://github.com/stanfordnlp/stanza) (formerly StanfordNLP) to find lemma.
 Stanza has models for over 60 languages, see [this page](https://stanfordnlp.github.io/stanza/available_models.html) for the complete list.

-For example, given the following Spanish input file:
+For example, given the following Spanish input file (in demo/es_input.txt):

 ```
-érase
-una
+perros
+perro
+perras
+vives
+vivimos
+vivieron
+muchacho
+muchacha
+coches
 vez
-un
-muchacho
-que
-vivía
-con
-su
-madre
-tenían
 ```

-The script generates a file containing the following, where the first column is the original term and the second is a root, or lemma, form:
+The script generates a file containing the following commented file, where the first column is the original term and the second is a root, or lemma, form:

 ```
-lo	él
-érase	ér
-un	uno
-una	uno
-tenían	tener
+### 3 single child parents:
+coches	coche
+perras	perra
+perros	perro

+### 1 multi-child parents:

+# Length 5 (1 parents):
+# vivir (3 children)
+vives	vivir
+vivieron	vivir
-vivía	vivir
+vivimos	vivir
 ```

 Only cases where the lemma form differs from the original term are included, so this doesn't show the terms `muchacho`, `vez`, `que`, etc.